emeraldEAGLE888/Hurdles_Analysis/Python_Analysis/README.md

 ## Insights
 **Graph 4.1 (Average Time)**
-- Each athlete has peaked in a different year: dos Santos's fastest year to date is 2022 (where he won the World Championships), Warholm experienced his fastest season in 2023 (where he was far more consistent than his record-breaking 2021 season), and Benjamin's times are still on a downward trend, hitting his best average time in 2024 (coinciding with his Olympic gold in Paris).
+- Each athlete has peaked in a different year: dos Santos's fastest year to date is 2022 (where he won the World Championships), Warholm experienced his fastest average season in 2023 (where he was far more consistent than his record-breaking 2021 season), and Benjamin's times are still on a downward trend, hitting his best average time in 2024 (coinciding with his Olympic gold in Paris).
 - However, because not every race from each season is included in the data provided, this graph does not provide a complete picture of each athlete's progression.

 **Graph 4.1 (Stride Pattern Consistency)**